 Since 2014, it has not been mandatory for couples divorcing to provide details of children – a consequence of the Children and Families Act 2012.
 Following an assessment of data quality, statistics relating to children of divorcing couples were discontinued from 2015 onwards.
 Data on children have not been recorded on the divorce application since August 2017.

-Ministry of Justice (MoJ) has responsibility for policy and legislation on divorces.
-Demographic information collected by HMCTS is analysed and published by us.
-MoJ relies on these analyses to inform policy, financial and workload decisions.Back to table of contents
+The Ministry of Justice (MoJ) has responsibility for policy and legislation on divorces.
+Demographic information collected by the HMCTS is analysed and published by us.
+The MoJ relies on these analyses to inform policy, financial and workload decisions.Back to table of contents

 The information on the divorce form is supplied by the petitioner and respondent in fulfilling the legal requirements for filing a petition.
 Since the information is required for a legal process, it may be presumed that the quality of the data is good, especially as the petitioner must swear under oath (an affidavit) that the information supplied is correct.
 There is no routine independent statistical verification of the data, but editing checks are carried out to detect clerical, coding and keying errors.

-We conduct quality assurance tasks throughout the year on the dataset in preparation for the release of annual figures.
-These include completeness checks, which consider whether any records may be missing, and inconsistency checks within the dataset to ensure minimal internal errors.
+Throughout the year, we conduct quality assurance tasks on the dataset, in preparation for the release of annual figures.
+These include completeness checks, which consider whether any records may be missing, and inconsistency checks within the dataset, which ensure minimal internal errors.

-During the quality assurance of the annual dataset, further checks are carried out, including frequency checks, comparisons with previous year’s data, checks for duplicates as well as comparisons with the number of divorces reported by Ministry of Justice (MoJ).
+During the quality assurance of the annual dataset, further checks are carried out.
+This includes frequency checks, comparisons with the previous year's data, checks for duplicates as well as comparisons with the number of divorces reported by the Ministry of Justice (MoJ).

-The number of divorces, as indicated by Office for National Statistics (ONS) and MoJ statistics, while similar, do not match exactly.
+The numbers of divorces, as indicated by Office for National Statistics (ONS) and MoJ statistics, while similar, do not match exactly.
 From the 2013 data year, we have compiled divorce statistics from electronic extracts of divorces taken directly from the FamilyMan system used by the courts.
-This has helped to minimise the difference between the two sets of statistics, however, some differences remain because we do not count precisely the same cases.
+This has helped to minimise the difference between the two sets of statistics.
+However, some differences remain because we do not count precisely the same cases.
 For example, ONS divorce figures include annulments while MoJ figures do not and since 2007, divorce figures published by the MoJ have included dissolutions of civil partnerships, which are not included in our figures.

-Using figures that are as comparable as possible for 2017 (totals including annulments and civil partnership dissolutions) would result in a difference of 0.01% between figures reported by the ONS and MoJ.
-These differences are likely to be due to differences in the date when the data are extracted.
+Using figures that are as comparable as possible for 2018 (totals including annulments and civil partnership dissolutions) would result in a difference of 0.01% between figures reported by the ONS and MoJ.
+These differences are likely to be because of differences in the date when the data are extracted.

 Prior to the 2013 data year, some other differences also existed from the way data were collected and processed.
 These include:

-differences in the number of late divorce records excluded from both MoJ and ONS annual datasets
+differences in the number of late divorce records excluded from both ONS and MoJ annual datasets

 differences in the process to remove duplicate records